MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/workflow-bot-in-teams.md

 <summary><b>Register the action handler</b></summary>

-You need to configure each new card action in the `conversationBot`, that enables the conversational flow of the workflow bot template.
+You need to configure each new card action in the `conversationBot` that enables the conversational flow of the workflow bot template.
 You can navigate to `bot/src/internal/initialize.js(ts)` file and update the `actions` array of the `cardAction` property.

 The following steps help you to register the action handler: